Odd zeta motive and linear forms in odd zeta values: Definition of the zeta motives

 which may be proved using Stokes's theorem and the recurrence relation (\ref{eqrecurrenceE}). \end{rem}

 \begin{prop} For integers~$n\geq 1$ and~$k=0,2,\ldots,n$, the class~$[\omega_k^{(n)}]$ lives in the pure weight~$2k$ component of~$\Z^{(n)}_\dR$. \end{prop}

 \begin{proof} For~$k=0$, Proposition~\ref{propdRrecurrence} and the fact that the maps~$i^{(n)}_\dR$ are compatible with the weight gradings implies that it is enough to do the proof for~$n=1$; this case is easy since~$\Z^{(1)}\cong\Q(0)$ only has weight~$0$.
 We now turn to the case~$k=2,\ldots,n$.
 Thanks to Proposition~\ref{propdRrecurrence} and the fact that the maps~$i^{(n)}_\dR$ are compatible with the weight gradings, it is enough to check it for~$k=n$.
-Let us remark that we have